pmgfrederico/EqualityWithT4/README.md

 # EqualityWithT4
 DDD Entity Equality Implementation

-DDD Entities are defined in nature by its Identity, typically defined by an Identifier.
+DDD Entities are defined in nature by its Identity, typically represented by an Identifier.
 On most systems this means that proper Equality implementation relies on equality by value.

 This is a great opportunity for code reuse and single shot unit testing.